 The European Studies Council formulates and implements new curricular and research programs to reflect current developments in Europe.
 The geographical scope of the council’s activities extends from Ireland to the lands of the former Soviet Union.
 Its concept of Europe transcends the conventional divisions into Western, Central, and Eastern Europe, and includes the Balkans and Russia.
-In 2010 the U.S. Department of Education again designated the council a National Resource Center under its HEA Title VI program.
+The U.S. Department of Education has repeatedly designated the council a National Resource Center under its HEA Title VI program.
 Further information on the council and the Graduate Certificate of Concentration in European Studies is provided under Non-Degree-Granting Programs, Councils, and Research Institutes in the Bulletin.

 The council administers an M.A. program in European and Russian Studies.
 This M.A. program is unusual in its embrace of the entire spectrum of European nations and cultures.
 The requirements permit students to choose a particular national or thematic focus, geared to their individual interests and language skills, while requiring that they acquaint themselves with the traditions and issues associated with the other parts of Europe.
 Students specializing in Russia and Eastern Europe, for example, will concentrate their efforts in that area, but will also take courses that may concern Europe-wide problems or the countries of Central or Western Europe.
 In this way, the program translates the political realities and challenges of the post-Cold War era into a flexible and challenging academic opportunity.

 European languages and literatures; economics; history; political science; law; music; sociology and other social sciences.